tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

    sites for which inspection would intrude on the privacy of employees.

-The SNI is probably also included in the general collection of metadata by pervasive surveillance actors, for example to identify services used by surveillance targets.
+The SNI is probably also included in the general collection of metadata by pervasive surveillance actors [@?RFC7258], for example to identify services used by surveillance targets.

 ## SNI encryption timeliness {#sniwhyencryptnow}